-There are seven members of Felbridge Parish Council who all live in the local area and who give their time on a voluntary basis.
-Full parish council meetings take place in the Committee Room at the Village Hall on the first Thursday of each month at 7.30pm (except for January and August) and planning meetings are scheduled for the third Thursday of each month at 7.00pm.
+There are seven members of Felbridge Parish Council who all live in the local area and give their time on a voluntary basis.
+Full parish council meetings routinely take place in the Committee Room at the Village Hall on the first Thursday of each month at 7.30pm (except for January and August) and planning meetings are scheduled for the third Thursday of each month at 7.00pm.
 Additional planning meetings are scheduled for January and August when full council meetings don't take place.
 Planning meetings only take place when there are applications to consider.
 The first ten minutes of each meeting will be made available for parishioners to raise matters of local interest or concern.

 Felbridge Village is located in Surrey near to the border with Sussex.